-3.1.9 Authentication of Individual Identity
+3.2.3 Authentication of Individual Identity

-3.1.9.1 In-Person Authentication
+3.2.3.1 In-Person Authentication

 The CMA shall ensure that the applicant's identity information and public key are bound adequately.
 Each CMA shall specify in its CPS procedures for authenticating a Subscriber's identity.
-The CMA shall also verify citizenship of each applicant for all certificates to be issued on or after July 1, 2007, so that citizenship can be included in the certificate.
-For certificates issued prior to July 1, 2007, if the CMA cannot verify the citizenship of the applicant, citizenship shall not be asserted in the certificates issued to the applicant.
+The CMA shall also verify citizenship of each applicant for all certificates so that citizenship can be included in the certificate.
 Finally, the CMA shall record the process that was followed for each certificate, including the mechanism used to verify applicant citizenship.
 At a minimum, process documentation must include:

-• The identity of the person performing the identification;

-- A signed declaration by that person that he or she verified the identity of the Subscriber as required by this certificate policy; - The method used to authenticate the individual's identity, including identification type and unique numeric or alphanumeric identifier if appropriate; - The citizenship of the applicant, if verified; - The method used to verify the citizenship of the applicant (if citizenship was verified), including identification type and unique numeric or alphanumeric identifier, if appropriate; and - The date of the verification.
+- The identity of the person performing the identification; - A signed declaration by that person that he or she verified the identity of the Subscriber as required by this certificate policy; - The method used to authenticate the individual's identity, including identification type and unique numeric or alphanumeric identifier if appropriate; - The citizenship of the applicant; - The method used to verify the citizenship of the applicant, including identification type and unique numeric or alphanumeric identifier, if appropriate; and - The date of the verification.